PT00/LogicPictures/README.md

 # LogicPictures

-OCaml logic puzzle solving app.
+OCaml logic puzzle solving app, created as a part of Programming Methodology classes.